UK Political Crisis: King Charles Expected to Deliver Pointless Speech amid Westminster Upheaval

 The State Opening of Parliament is taking place amid major turmoil in Westminster, with the Prime Minister facing a mounting mutiny that has led more than 80 MPs to demand his resignation.
-The King's Speech, traditionally written for the head of state by the government of the day, will likely be altered due to the potential replacement of the Prime Minister.
-The Labour Party, particularly its Left-wing, is divided and panicking over the potential ascension of Health Secretary Wes Streeting to the leadership.
+The King's Speech, traditionally written for the head of state by the government of the day, will outline the policy programme for the coming parliamentary session.
+However, if the PM is ousted or sets out a timetable for leaving No10, his successor is likely to alter large chunks of the programme, making the speech meaningless.

 King Charles is set to arrive with full regal pomp and ceremony for the State Opening of Parliament tomorrow - and deliver a pointless address written by a zombie Prime Minister on the cusp of being kicked from office.